Condensation of an ideal gas with intermediate statistics on the horizon: Bose-Einstein condensation on the horizon

-First, we will evaluate the density of states in the background of a curved spacetime.
+First, we will evaluate the density of states in the background of a curved space-time.
 We consider a system with $N$ non-interacting particles described by a Hamiltonian $H(p_{i},q_{i})$.
 The system is confined to a specified volume and has an energy $E$.
 Therefore, $H(p_{i},q_{i})=E$ designates the phase space points located anywhere on the constant energy surface.
-We can start from the following quantities:
+We can start from the following quantities: \bea \Gamma(E)=\int dp dq \ \Theta(E-H(p,q)), \eea where, $\Theta(x-x_{0})$ is the Heaviside step function and the density of the state is $g(E)=d\Gamma(E)/dE$.
+Now, for computing the volume of the phase space below an energy $E$ in the curved space-time, we have to use a covariant definition of energy.
+Such a definition of phase space volume in any static space-time is given by \cite{pad1} \bea \Gamma(E)=\int d^{d}x~d^{d}p~\Theta(E-\xi^{\alpha}p_{\alpha}), \eea where, $p^{a}$ is the four-momentum of the particle and $\xi^{a}\equiv(1,\textbf{0})$ is the killing vector of the static space-time.
+We construct the density of states for a two-dimensional box in a static space-time.
+By using $p^{a}p_{a}=m^{2}$, one can write \bea \xi^{\alpha}p_{\alpha}=g_{00}p^{0}=g_{00}^{1/2}(m^{2}+\gamma^{\alpha\beta}p_{\alpha}p_{\beta})^{1/2}. \eea where, $g_{00}$ and $\gamma_{\alpha\beta}$ are the metric elements of space-time and generally the line element is $ds^{2}=g_{00}dt^{2}-\gamma_{\alpha\beta}dx^{\alpha}dx^{\beta}.$ If we explore the system in various backgrounds the coefficient will be clear.